MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 CUs consumed by data warehousing include read and write activity against the Warehouse, and read activity on the SQL Endpoint of the Lakehouse.

 The "CPU time" metric captures usage of compute resources when requests are executed.
-"CPU time" is not the same as elapsed time, it's the time spent by compute cores in execution of a request.
+"CPU time" isn't the same as elapsed time, it's the time spent by compute cores in execution of a request.
 Similar to how Windows accounts for Processor Time, multi-threaded workloads record more than one second of "CPU time" per second.

 ## Compute usage reporting

 The [Microsoft Fabric Capacity Metrics app](../enterprise/metrics-app.md) provides visibility into capacity usage for all Fabric workloads in one place.
-It's mostly used by administrators to monitor the performance of workloads and their usage, compared to purchased capacity.
+It's mostly used by capacity administrators to monitor the performance of workloads and their usage, compared to purchased capacity.

-Once you have installed the app, select the **Warehouse** from the **Select item kind:** dropdown.
-The **Multi metric ribbon chart** chart and the **Items (14 days)** data table will show only Warehouse activity.
+Once you have installed the app, select the **Warehouse** from the **Select item kind:** dropdown list.
+The **Multi metric ribbon chart** chart and the **Items (14 days)** data table now show only **Warehouse** activity.

 :::image type="content" source="media/usage-reporting/fabric-capacity-metrics-app.gif" alt-text="An animated gif of the Fabric Capacity Metrics Overview page in the Microsoft Fabric Capacity Metrics app." lightbox="media/usage-reporting/fabric-capacity-metrics-app.gif":::